 Huge floods in 2010 led to outbreaks of many forms of water-borne diseases, and diarrhea and related issues became widespread.

-The flooding of many parts of Pakistan has led to an outbreak of many forms of water-borne diseases, with diarrhoea and related diseases being quite common.
-Outbreaks of diarrhoeal diseases have come from the districts of Balochistan - Charsadda, Mardan, Nowshera District and Naseerabad.
-However, you should observe the general rules for water quality in all areas as you would in any non-third world country.
-Be careful of water that has not been boiled or purified, and stick to bottled water where possible.
+Outbreaks of diarrheal diseases came from the districts of Balochistan – Charsadda, Mardan, Nowshera District and Naseerabad.
+However, you should observe the general rules for water quality in all areas of Pakistan.

-Pakistan has a fairly high incident of Malaria, excepting for those areas above 2000m above sea level.
-Coastal and low lying areas quite obviously have a higher incident of Malaria, and any areas affected by flooding where there are large bodies of still water are considered risky.
+Pakistan has a fairly high incident of malaria, excepting for those areas above 6,500ft (2,000m) above sea level.
+Coastal and low lying areas have a higher incident of malaria, and any areas affected by flooding where there are large bodies of still water are considered risky.